 Chinese Lantern Facts

-- The surprising plant is also easily recognizable by the unique covering on its fruit, which varies in color.
-The wispy thin coverings over the fruit resemble popular lanterns in China, thus the common name.
+- Furthermore, the surprising plant can also be easily recognized by the unique covering on its fruit.
+Perhaps even more uniquely, this actually varies in color.
+In an amazing natural coincidence, the wispy thin coverings over the fruit resemble popular lanterns in China.
+This, quite understandably, serves as the source of the distinctive common name for the remarkable plant.

 Chinese Lantern Physical Description

-Firstly, the Chinese Lantern is a herbaceous perennial and grows in an upright clump.
-Each plant averages roughly 24 in (61 cm) in both height and width.
+Firstly, the serenely gorgeous Chinese Lantern evolved as a visually remarkable variety of herbaceous perennial.
+In addition, the breathtaking marvel of Nature typically grows in an upright clump.
+Each plant attains an average measurement equaling roughly 24 in (61 cm) in both height and width.

-The dark green leaves are abundant and are about 3 in (7.5 cm) in length.
-The white flowers develop small and rather sparse in number, and the lacy covering over the fruit serves as a protective layer.
+Its foliage also merits appreciation.
+That’s due to the fact that the dark green leaves grow abundantly, and measure about 3 in (7.5 cm) in length.
+Further, the white flowers develop small and somewhat sparse in number.
+It’s perhaps best known for the lacy covering over the fruit.
+This serves as a protective layer.

-The quite distinctive covering forms over the fruit of the Chinese Lantern as the fruit ripens during the later part of summer.
+Finally, the stunning lace-like growth covering the Chinese Lantern represents what it’s best known for.
+But, this quite distinctive covering isn’t always present.
+In point of fact, it only forms over the fruit of the incredible Angiosperm as the fruit ripens during the later part of summer.
+The exact purpose for this remains undetermined.

 - Kingdom: Plantae